Freedteck/PropaTradeX/README.md

 # PROPATRADEX
-"Secure, Smart, Seamless Property Transactions"
+_Secure, Smart, Seamless Property Transactions_

 ## Project Description
 **PROPATRADEX** is a blockchain-integrated real estate platform designed to revolutionize property transactions.
 Built using the iExec platform, it offers a secure, transparent, and efficient environment for users to buy or rent properties.
 By leveraging Web3 technology, PROPATRADEX enhances privacy, decentralization, and user functionality in real estate transactions.